-The compound muscle action potential (CMAP) scan is “a promising tool” for detecting early nerve dysfunction in patients with T1DM, the researchers involved in this cross-sectional pilot study concluded.
+The compound muscle action potential (CMAP) scan is “a promising tool” for detecting early nerve dysfunction in people with type 1 diabetes, the researchers involved in this cross-sectional pilot study concluded.

-They investigated the potential of the test for detecting subclinical diabetic peripheral motor neuropathy by scanning the peroneal nerve in three groups of patients with T1DM, plus matched healthy controls:
+They investigated the potential of the test for detecting subclinical diabetic peripheral motor neuropathy by scanning the peroneal nerve in three groups of participants, plus matched healthy controls:

-- Group 1: 13 patients aged 8-25 years with a disease duration of 2.5-5 years, an HbA1c level consistently below 8% since diagnosis, and without clinical diabetic peripheral neuropathy (DPN).
-The patients in this group would not be expected to have subclinical DPN.
+- Group 1: 13 participants aged 8-25 years with a disease duration of 2.5-5 years, an HbA1c level consistently below 8% since diagnosis, and without clinical diabetic peripheral neuropathy (DPN).
+The participants in this group would not be expected to have subclinical DPN.

-- Group 2: 17 patients aged 10-25 years with a disease duration of 10 years or more, an HbA1c level above 8.5% on at least three occasions, and/or early signs of microvascular complications such as retinopathy or microalbuminuria, but without clinical DPN.
-These patients might be expected to have subclinical DPN.
+- Group 2: 17 participants aged 10-25 years with a disease duration of 10 years or more, an HbA1c level above 8.5% on at least three occasions, and/or early signs of microvascular complications such as retinopathy or microalbuminuria, but without clinical DPN.
+These participants might be expected to have subclinical DPN.

 - Overall, in both Group 1 and Group 2, motor nerve axonal excitability was significantly lower compared with the control groups.

-- Differences in the CMAP scan measures of axonal loss and re-innervation were seen only between the patients in Group 3 and their matched controls.
+- Differences in the CMAP scan measures of axonal loss and re-innervation were seen only between the participants in Group 3 and their matched controls.